meyersa/new-web/posts/projects/shodan-etl.md

 ---
 title: 'Shodan ETL Pipeline'
-exerpt: 'My first attempt at an ETL pipeline using Shodan.io APIs to gather information about previous scrapes to build a dashboard on ExpressJS to display the information'
+excerpt: 'My first attempt at an ETL pipeline using Shodan.io APIs to gather information about previous scrapes to build a dashboard on ExpressJS to display the information'
 image: '/images/projects/shodan-etl/background.png'
 date: '9/13/2023'
 ---